 These definitions pretty much sum up what I grew up believing a leader to be.
 What sort of images does that conjure in your mind?
 I see army generals in historic battles, dictators of states and ancient politicians.
 Think Alexander the Great of Ancient Greece, or, a classic, the joyous Winston Churchill.
 In these images that spring to mind, a leader is loud, powerful and commanding, making decisions that others follow blindly.
 A leader does not look or sound like me.

-Growing up in London, most of the leaders I saw almost always mirrored that crusty old image of power and authority.
+Growing up in London, most of the leaders I saw almost always mirrored that old image of power and authority.
 From teachers at school, through to leaders on summer camp, and even my directors at youth theatre.
-They were uninhibitedly confident, almost always manifesting as arrogance.
-They seemed to know everything, “commanding”, never offering room for debate.
+They were uninhibitedly confident.
+They seemed to know everything, “commanding”.
 Command, definition: ‘give an authoritative or peremptory order’, or ‘dominate from a superior height’.
 Nice, right?
 And, let’s not sugarcoat it, they were usually middle- or upper-class white men, and if not male, white women.
 Recently, I realised that until joining Sour Lemons, I had never been taught or led by a black person.
 I’ve had around 5 people of colour lead me in school or either of my University degrees combined.
 None of them were black.
 None, regardless of race, were working class.

 What does that do for a young person’s image of authority?
 Who do they expect to follow?
 When faced with someone who doesn’t fit that model, both physically and practically, do they give them the respect they deserve?

 And going off that, there is a difference between confidence and arrogance.
 But that is something that I have to unlearn because of all the leaders I’ve grown up with seeing lead with arrogance, and privilege, and things that seemed they were like born into that.

 January Video Diary